Mixed Strategy Constraints in Continuous Games: Analysis

-With an adequate solver for seeking equilibria in both continuous pure strategies and their weights under constraints, we now turn to characterizing its applicability towards spatial games with intuitive collision constraints.
-We primarily consider ``pursuit-evasion'' games.
+We now turn to characterizing the solver's applicability towards spatial games with intuitive collision constraints.
+As an illustrative scenario we consider a pursuit-evasion game.
 Pursuit-evader games are a useful benchmark in our considerations as in pure strategy dimension of one or higher, the evader is incentivized to mix in apparently ``deceptive'' behavior, while pure strategies themselves must be placed strategically as well \cite{peters2022lifting}.